Perfect Situation

 "Perfect Situation" is a song by American alternative rock band Weezer.
-It was released to radio on October 11, 2005 as the third single from the band's fifth album Make Believe, following "Beverly Hills" and "We Are All on Drugs".
+It was released to radio on October 11, 2005, as the third single from the band's fifth album Make Believe, following "Beverly Hills" and "We Are All on Drugs".

-The song is also one of the band's most successful songs to date, topping the Billboard Modern Rock Tracks for four weeks, outlasting the one-week run atop the chart of "Beverly Hills", although it didn't gain the former's massive pop success, reaching #51 on the Billboard Hot 100.
+The song is also one of the band's most successful songs to date, topping the Billboard Modern Rock Tracks for four weeks, outlasting the one-week run atop the chart of "Beverly Hills", although it didn't gain the former's massive pop success, reaching No. 51 on the Billboard Hot 100.

 Radio edit

 The radio edit of this song features a shortened intro, a synth track on the first and second chorus (the album version only has it on the second chorus), a reworked "oh-oh" chorus and the added backup vocals of "perfect situation" over the outro.
 The radio edit is eight seconds shorter than the album version.
 The reworked chorus that appears in the radio edit was one of two ways Cuomo originally wrote the song.
 When touring in summer 2005, when the band prompted the crowd to sing along, they oddly enough sang it in the other way Cuomo had written it (different from the record version).
 Cuomo stated in an interview during the band's 2005 performance at the AOL Sessions as saying "Well, if these ten thousand people think it should go this way, maybe we should go back and re-record it."

 The alternate version was put on later pressings of the album with the full intro, reworked chorus and outro.